Namanj/Mortgage-Market-Tri-Analysis/README.md

 First of my goals was to build a classifier that can predict the probability of a customer defaulting on their loan payment.
 If the firm can recognize such customers ahead of time then it can do a better job of getting ahead of the problem.

 ### Data
 I used data provided to me by the firm which consisted of all the loans that they had given over the past 5 years, along with their performance.
 There were a total of ~15k data points with each representing a loan, and there were 40 columns of which 20 were categorical, 19 were numerical and 1 was temporal.

 ### Approach
 I spent quite some time reducing the dimensionality of my data by sub-selecting the categorical variables based on signal to noise ratio, sub-selecting the numerical columns by thinking about how they would correlate with my dependent variable, and by doing some feature engineering.
 I eventually decided to use these features in my model:
+- Type
+- Product Par Name
+- Name of Proj
+- Rl/ Urb
+- EMI
+- ROI
+- Tenor
+- Final DPD Nov-16
-- a
+- Amt Db

 I eventually decided to use the AdaBoost ensemble model, which I tuned using a GridSearch.
 The code can be found HERE

+I decided not to oversample my imbalanced classes and instead used sample weights in AdaBoost to incentivize my cost function to focus more on the minority class.
+I made this decision as I wanted to use Scikit learn's pipeline as an estimator in a GridSearchCV, in order to tune my hyper-parameters.

+I did however hack the pipeline functionality to exploit its book keeping while allowing me to have a resampling transformer step, which can be found HERE.

 ### Results
 Classifying the 3% signal proved to be quite a challenge.
 The firm told me that their cost of making a call